-The remaining half-cartwheel was marked out by a clipped rosemary hedge.
+The warmth of the wall serves to aid in the ripening process and it protects fragile blossoms and young fruit from wind or frost.The remaining half-cartwheel was marked out by a clipped rosemary hedge.
 The circular lawn with plum tree and garden bench took centre stage.
 Along the fenceline on the west and east boundary, I espaliered red and green pears on one side, and another plum on the other to aid pollination of the old tree.